SharadaSrinivasan/sharsrinivasan-website/content/talk/cpr-south-2017.md

 event: CPR South
 event_url: https://www.cprsouth.org/past-conferences/cprsouth-2017-connecting-next-billion/
 location: Yangon
-summary: Sharada Srinivasan was selected to participate as a Young Scholar at CPRSouth 2017.
+summary: Participated as a Young Scholar at CPRSouth 2017.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.